linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 - ~~`<C-g>`~~ `M-;` (since you run it with `alt`, can run it in insert mode)
 - Make sure you have **the main** github repo link in your clipboard first

+### Select text in a bullet point

+- Press `ctrl+space`
+  - Keep pressing it to keep selecting
+  - To go back use `backspace`

+---

+> [!WARNING] I still don't know why this breaks

+- This breaks if you have a markdown comment below in the file, it will jump there, not sure why
+  - **If you know why this is, let me know down in the comments**

 ### Create headings and daily note